 - Make the matzo ball mixture.
 Carefully fold the egg whites into the egg yolk mixture until just combined.
 Add 1 cup of matzo meal, then stir gently until thoroughly mixed.
 Cover with plastic wrap, then refrigerate for 1-2 hours, or up to overnight.

 - Warm the chicken stock.
 Place 3 quarts of water in a large soup pot with 1 bouillon cube, then bring to a gentle boil.
 Scoop about ¼ cup of batter at a time (using a small cookie scoop makes this easy), then with slightly wet hands, roll gently into a ball, about 1½ inches round.
 When ready, lower the heat of the stock to a gentle simmer, then use a slotted spoon to carefully lower each matzo ball into the stock.
 Repeat until all matzo balls are formed.
-Yield: 15-16 matzo balls.
+Yields: 15-16 matzo balls.

 - Simmer.
 Cover with a lid and cook for 30 minutes.
 While it's tempting, do not remove the lid to check on the matzo balls before the timer goes off.